-Move down to the next row and go through the next pleat.
+Move down to the next row and over one pleat, go through that pleat.

-Move back up to the row you started on and take a stitch.
+Move back up to the row you started on, over one pleat, and take a stitch.

 Continue across the row - it's that simple!